Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-Having established the strain and $\varphi$ dependence of the hybridization between Ni 3{\dz} and apical O 2$p_z$ orbitals via analyzing the $dd$ excitations, we now turn to the spin excitation and their correlation with the emergence of superconductivity in the LNO/SLAO thin film.
+Having established the strain dependence of the hybridization between Ni 3{\dz} and apical O 2$p_z$ orbitals by analyzing the $dd$ excitations, we now turn to the spin excitations and their correlation with the emergence of the superconducting phase in the LNO/SLAO thin film.
 The $q_\parallel$-dependent RIXS spectra presented in Figs. \hyperref[fig1]{1(c)} and \hyperref[fig3]{3(a)} reveal well-defined, dispersive spin excitations along high-symmetry $[H, 0]$ and $[H, H]$ directions in LNO/SLAO at ambient pressure.
-The scattering angle was set to $2\theta_s = 90^\circ$ to reduce the elastic scattering, which increases significantly when $2\theta_s$ deviates from $90^\circ$.
 The magnetic collective mode exhibits a band maximum near $\Gamma$ and disperses downward to $(1/4,1/4)$ along the $[H, H]$ direction.
-Its dispersion, bandwidth, and lineshape closely match those of bulk LNO [blue curves in Fig. \hyperref[fig1]{1(c)}], indicating that the underlying collinear AFM correlations \cite{Gupta2025,ren2025resolving,sdw327} are preserved in the strained superconducting films and thereby providing direct spectroscopic support for interlayer spin-fluctuation-mediated pairing scenarios \cite{yaodx2023,lu2024interlayer}.
+Its dispersion, bandwidth, and lineshape closely match those of bulk LNO [blue curves in Fig. \hyperref[fig1]{1(c)}], indicating that the underlying collinear AFM correlations \cite{Gupta2025,ren2025resolving,sdw327} are preserved in the compressively strained films.
+The persistence of such coherent magnetic excitations provides crucial spectroscopic constraints that are highly consistent with interlayer spin-fluctuation-mediated pairing scenarios \cite{yaodx2023,lu2024interlayer}.
 Comparable dispersive excitations are also resolved in LNO/LAO (\#1) using the same experimental setup, as shown in Fig. \hyperref[fig3]{3(a)}.

+Previous studies have shown that epitaxial strain can effectively tune superconductivity in LNO thin films.
+Ambient-pressure superconductivity has been realized in compressively strained films grown on SLAO and LAO, with $T_{c,\mathrm{onset}} > 40$ K on SLAO \cite{ko2025signatures, zhou2025ambient,liu2025nmat,hao2025nmat,Zhou2026NSR} and $T_{c,\mathrm{onset}}\sim 12$ K on LAO \cite{LAOsuperconductivity}, whereas tensile-strained LNO/STO exhibits the lowest $T_c$ under high pressure \cite{osada2025strain}.
+This strain engineering thus provides an ideal platform to probe the correlation between spin excitations and the superconducting phase.